Isaac La Peyrère: Later life

 La Peyrère's pre-Adamite contentions were fiercely criticized by Protestant, Jewish and Catholic authorities.
-In 1656 after a storm of indignation the Prae-Adamitae was publicly burned in Paris.
+In 1656, after a storm of indignation the Prae-Adamitae was publicly burned in Paris.
 In particular, La Peyrère fell foul of the Catholic Church, while in the Spanish Netherlands which was then under the Habsburgs.
-Here he was arrested and held in prison for six months and only released after renouncing his views and converting to the Catholic faith.
+Here, he was arrested and held in prison for six months and only released after renouncing his views and converting to the Catholic faith.
 He subsequently went to Rome and begged Pope Alexander VII for forgiveness, retracting his earlier views formally.
 Following this La Peyrère became a lay member of the Oratory of Jesus in Paris and lived out the rest of his life, from 1659 until 1676.
 The sincerity of his conversion was later questioned.
 Pierre Bayle, for example, published a letter in which his religious superior wrote that he "was always writing books that ... would be burned as soon as the good man died."

 La Peyrère was influenced by Thomas Hobbes and was an influence on Baruch Spinoza.
-In his later life La Peyrère was an influence on fellow Oratory of Jesus member, Richard Simon, who has been called "father of the higher criticism".
+In his later life, La Peyrère was an influence on fellow Oratory of Jesus member, Richard Simon, who has been called "father of the higher criticism."Simon had a Jewish friend who was a follower of Sabbatai Zevi, and tried to have La Peyrere talk to him, but he showed no interest in the messianic claims.